Skip to main content

 echo "You should now (or as soon as the Kubernetes resources are finished setting up) be able to open http://defectdojo.default.minikube.local:8080."

-Send Trivy report data to DefectDojo #
+Sending Trivy Reports to DefectDojo #

 # trivy-dojo-report-operator.yaml